avulachandrakanth1/rn-g-cli/README.md

 ## Overview

-**rn-g-cli** lets you quickly scaffold React Native components and screens with best practices built-in.
+**rn** lets you quickly scaffold React Native components and screens with best practices built-in.
 No need to create boilerplate files manually – simply run the command and get a standardized folder structure that includes:

 - `index.tsx` – The main component file.
 - `styles.ts` – The stylesheet for the component.